 Maple Hollandaise Sauce

-- 4 egg yolks Because the eggs won't be fully cooked, I highly recommend Safest Choice pasteurized eggs to those concerned about food safety.
+- 4 large egg yolks Because the eggs won't be fully cooked, I highly recommend Safest Choice pasteurized eggs to those concerned about food safety.
 You can eat Safest Choice eggs completely raw with no worries.

 - 1 1/2 teaspoons lemon juice